The course provides an introduction to the foundations of machine learning. We will discuss the following topics:

 Similarly, you can use binder to run the notebooks online.
 In this case, bear in mind that all the changes you make can be lost.

-Students must enroll on the class online LMS at piazza.com.
-Whenever possible use piazza for all communications.
-If not, include TIC10021 in the subject of your emails.
+Students must enroll in the Piazza online LMS using the link https://piazza.com/uff.br/other/tic10021.
+Whenever possible we will use piazza for all communications.
+If not, include [TIC10021-2017.1] in the subject of your emails.

 Please give yourself a profile picture – this will be really useful for all of us to learn each other’s names.